 Getting to the Garden of the Humble Administrator

 The easiest way to get to Suzhou is by bullet train from Shanghai.
-It’s a short 25-minute journey, but be sure to take the 7am train, so you arrive early in Suzhou.
-The garden gets very busy with coachloads of Chinese visitors from 8.30am onwards.
+It’s a short 25-minute journey, but be sure to take the 7 am train, so you arrive early in Suzhou.
+The garden gets very busy with coachloads of Chinese visitors from 8.30 am onwards.
+Arriving early is the best way to make sure you visit when there are the least crowds at the Humble Administrator’s Garden!

 Directions: From Shanghai to Suzhou, take the bullet train from Shanghai Hongqiao Station to Suzhou Railway Station.
 Then you have two options